clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-20-large-data.md

 - condition: function: a boolean function as condition
 - action: function: function to operate if condition is true

+*Optional:*

+- max-dispatch: int: the maximum dispatch times of the this automation.
+By default, infinite.

 **Return:**

 int: a unique identifier of this condition and action pair